pytition/Pytition/doc/configuration.rst

 Those are things you can configure to customize your Pytition instance:

-.. autodata:: pytition.pytition.settings.base.SITE_NAME
+.. autodata:: pytition.settings.base.SITE_NAME
-.. autodata:: pytition.pytition.settings.base.FOOTER_TEMPLATE
+.. autodata:: pytition.settings.base.FOOTER_TEMPLATE